 Type of Hosting

-Whether you go with Bluehost or GoDaddy, or another cheap provider, you’ll be purchasing shared hosting.
+Whether you choose Bluehost, GoDaddy, or another cheap provider, you’ll be purchasing shared hosting.
 This means your website is stored on a big server (a computer) alongside lots of other people’s websites.

 Shared hosting is suitable for most types of new websites.
 If your site begins to generate a lot of traffic or needs more resources in the future, you can upgrade to dedicated hosting, where you have your own server.